lpego/sphinx-rtd-test/README.md

 Both `sphinx_req.txt` and `sphinx_env.yaml` install a base environment without any mzbsuite dependencies (only Sphinx).

 `mzbfull_req.txt` and `mzbfull_env.yaml` install full environments with all dependencies (necessary in order for sphinx_automodule to compile without errors).

+## GitHub Actions / Pages

+In the directory `.github/workflows` there's a file `deploy_docs.yaml` that contains the job instructions to install and run sphinx to build the docs.

+# ToDo

+[ ] figure out notebook compilation... (currently disabled)